Contact Robert for information about this and future productions of VJD.

 VJD is a deep reexamination of the character of Van Gogh, who has been marginalized by our society as the ultimate “crazy artist.”
 Here, using his own letters as source material, VJD mines the depth of the great artist’s thinking, wisdom and ideas.

 One unique feature of VJD is that it requires the actor playing Van Gogh to create two actual Van Gogh paintings in real time, during the course of each performance, blurring the lines between the theatre and visual art disciplines.
 The world premiere will feature renowned Charleston artist/actor Robert Maniscalco painting in the style of the great art legend.
-He and eight other actors will perform all ten roles.
+He and six other actors will perform all the roles.

-The design concept requires minimal set components.
+Production notes: The design concept requires minimal set components.
 Light, sound effects and projections create most of the changes in scenery and mood.
 Production elements and costs are minimal enough to make it easy to set up and strike.
 The venue requirements are flexible but VJD does require basic lighting and sound facilities.

-The unique, multi-disciplinary nature of the play’s structure, the high profile notoriety of the subject himself, the compelling ideas, pertinent contemporary issues on the table and intriguing story line make it the perfect offering for any cutting edge intimate theatre venue.
+An invitation to producers: The unique, multi-disciplinary nature of the play’s structure, the high profile notoriety of the subject himself, the compelling ideas, pertinent contemporary issues on the table and intriguing story line make it the perfect offering for any cutting edge intimate theatre venue.
 VJD pushes the limits of the multi-disciplinary genre without going broke.